 - 1. Maintaining First-Aid, CPR, and AED certification. - 2.
-Maintaining a current physical examination on file with the health center. - 3.
+Obtain annual physical examination. - 3.
 Demonstrating compliance with the ATEP policies and procedures, the NATA code of Ethics, and the University's academic policies and procedures and student code of conduct. - 4.
-Obtaining annual TB vaccinations. - 5.
-Completing annual Bloodborne Pathogen training. - 6.
+Obtaining annual TB vaccinations.

+- 5. Completing annual Bloodborne Pathogen - 6.
 Continuing to meet the ATEP Technical Standards for Admission. - 7.
-Other criteria as deemed necessary of students by the Commission on Accreditation for Athletic Training Education (CAATE).
+Other criteria as deemed necessary of students by the Commission on Accreditation for Athletic Training Education (CAATE). - 8.
 Additional requirements and fees: Refer to the ATEP website for current information.